Purdue-CS193/homework-0-ewhao/index.md

 ### Favorite things about CS 193
 - awesome lecturers and TAs :D
-- taught at Purdue University
+- fun chairs in classroom
 - useful and interesting content

 ## Welcome to GitHub Pages